Railroad Museum of Pennsylvania: History

 For the 1939-1940 New York World's Fair, the Pennsylvania Railroad displayed several historic locomotives and cars it had collected over the years.
 After the fair had ended, the PRR decided to preserve the equipment that had been displayed, along with various other locomotives and rolling stock.
 All were moved to a roundhouse in Northumberland, Pennsylvania, and looked after by employees.

 With the state looking to establish a railroad museum and PRR successor Penn Central looking to rid itself of the collection, in the late 1960s, it was decided that a museum was to be built adjacent to the Strasburg Rail Road in Strasburg, Pennsylvania.
 The engines were moved to the Strasburg Rail Road, where they were stored while the museum was under construction.
-Many of the Pennsylvania Railroad's Historic Collection were sent to Strasburg, forming the "Train of Trains."
+Many of the Pennsylvania Railroad's Historic Collection were sent to Strasburg.

 The Railroad Museum of Pennsylvania was created by an act of the state legislature in 1963.
 The site was purchased in 1966 and groundbreaking occurred in 1972.
 George Michener Hart was named Museum director and first employee. in 1969 and the Railroad Museum of Pennsylvania officially opened on April 1, 1975.
 As the museum acquired more equipment, they required more space, so in 1995, Rolling Stock Hall was expanded by 55,000 square feet.
 Today, the museum covers 18 acres of land, including 100,000 square feet indoors.
 A roundhouse for the larger locomotives that are currently stored outside was planned for 2018 but had not broken ground as of January 2019.
 In all, the museum holds roughly 100 pieces of rolling stock, some nearing 200 years old.